 I think I tied into a contract.

-The salesperson had a great response to this by saying that they will help with the contract termination fees.
+The salesperson had a great response to this by saying that they would help with the contract termination fees.

 Send me an email with your information.